 Changing from the narrow gauge railway to the Feldbahn

-Today the former loading station Gossen is an attraction for train enthusiasts, since it is here where three track gauges come together in one place: the 600 mm-Quarzite-Feldbahn and the 750 mm narrow gauge railway meet here and the standard 1435 mm gauge rolling stock is also presented.
-On the days of operation the Döllnitzbahn and the Association for Presenting the Feldbahn Glossen, passengers can changeover at Glossen station from the narrow gauge railway to the Feldbahn and travel to the quartzite quarry, which was closed in 1990.
+Today the former loading station Gossen is an attraction for train enthusiasts, since it is here where three track gauges come together in one place: the 600 mm-Quarzite-Feldbahn (industrial railway) and the 750 mm narrow gauge railway meet here and the standard 1435 mm gauge rolling stock is also presented.
+On the days of operation the Döllnitzbahn and the Association for Presenting the Feldbahn Glossen, passengers at Glossen station can change from the narrow gauge railway to the Feldbahn and travel to the quartzite quarry, which was closed in 1990.
 Thanks to the commitment of the association, this important relic of historic stone production has been preserved in the Geopark Porphyry Land, including working machines such as stone crushers and bucket-chain excavators in an authentic setting.
 The association has installed an interesting quarry and feldbahn museum in the former social building of the quarry.

 Excerpt from: Geopark Brochure “Geopark Porphyry Land.
 Saxony’s Wealth of Rocks” (2020): Rebecca Heinze, translated by Michael Walker.